Frequently Asked Questions – General Topics

 A. Events in the WOW are generally events that all students and sometimes the entire community can attend.
 In order to have your event included, please complete the event submission form at wcsu.edu/stuaffairs/wow/event.asp.

-- You must be registered for six credits or more per semester.
+- You must be registered for at least six credits or more per semester.

-- You must familiarize yourself with all financial aid policies and ensure compliance, including but not limited to Satisfactory Academic Progress (SAP) and Repeat Course Policies. (wcsu.edu/financial).
+- You must familiarize yourself with all financial aid policies and ensure compliance, including but not limited to Satisfactory Academic Progress (SAP) and Repeat Course Policies. (wcsu.edu/finaid).

 Students must reapply for financial aid every year.
-We strongly encourage students to meet all priority dates, as awards are distributed based on available funding at the time of application completion.
+We strongly encourage students to meet our priority packaging deadline of March 1; students are awarded financial aid based on their eligibility and the availability of funding at the time of packaging.

 For more financial aid information, visit our website at wcsu.edu/finaid or contact your financial aid counselor.